gltrains/nre-dtd/README.md

 # nre-dtd
 A tool for downloading data from the National Rail Enquiries' data feed.

-This code is licensed under the WTFPL, but its output is not.
+This code is licensed under the WTFPL or the CC0 (at your discretion), but its output is not.
 Any NRE data included in the output of this program is subject to these [terms and conditions](https://opendata.nationalrail.co.uk/terms).

 ## Useful links
 - [DTD](https://wiki.openraildata.com/index.php?title=DTD) on the Open Rail Data Wiki